Cipher7/OSEP/Advanced Antivirus Evasion/README.md

 32 bit - 2 GB \
 64 bit - 128 TB

-The registers in the 32-bit environment can be found in the below table : \
+The registers in the 32-bit environment can be found in the below table :

 ![32-bit-cpu-registers](./images/Windbg/32-bit.png)

-The registers in the 64-bit environment can be found in the below table : \
+The registers in the 64-bit environment can be found in the below table :

 ![64-bit-cpu-registers](./images/Windbg/64-bit.png)

 The most important registers in the 32-bit are the ESP and the EIP.
 They are the Stack pointer and the Instruction pointer.
 Their 64-bit counterparts are the RSP and the RIP.

-ESP/RSP - Memory address to the top of the stack RSP/RIP - Address of the assembly instuction to be executed.
+ESP/RSP - Memory address to the top of the stack EIP/RIP - Address of the assembly instruction to be executed.

 Two types of instructions :